-I don’t know if aliens exists, but I do know that people searching for dental services DO.
-Often times hundreds of them EVERY MONTH using all kinds of different search terms.
+Look: I don’t know if aliens exist, but I do know that people searching for dental services DO.
+Often times hundreds of them EVERY MONTH, using all kinds of different search terms.

 I’ve seen the proof; I am a believer.

-That’s right, they search in January when it’s cold, April when Easter is coming, July when fireworks are scaring dogs across this great country, September when the leaves are changing in New England, and November when you planning to roast your turkey and eat too much.
+That’s right.
+They search in January when it’s cold, April when Easter is coming, July when fireworks are scaring dogs across this great country, September when the leaves are changing in New England, and November when you are planning to roast your turkey and eat too much.

 If they can find you, you can help clean the stuffing out of their teeth or bond a tooth that broke when they were too aggressive with that drumstick.

-Ahhhh but that’s just it, can they find you in their moment of need?
+Ah, but that’s just it; can they find you in their moment of need?

-Well that is why SEO is so important for dentists.
-They are going to search for help with that tooth, that is not the question.
-The question is will it be YOU they find or will it be Dr. Biff Braggart, DDS, your archenemy across the street with the full parking lot.
+That is why SEO is so important for dentists.
+They are going to search for help with that tooth; that is not the question.
+The question is will it be YOU they find, or will it be Dr. Biff Braggart, DDS, your archenemy across the street with the full parking lot?

 So what is the impact of not being found on page one of the Google search engine results page?
-(FYI geeks like me call this the SERP).
-Okay, again another Captain Obvious statement but just bear with me for a moment.
+(FYI, geeks like me call this the SERP.)

-Well according to the chart above on the value of Google results positioning, IF you are in the number one spot 32.5% of those searches believe you are the right one for them.
-Wedding bells are ringing, rice is being thrown, and tears are being wiped away by moms and dads around Margaritaville.
+According to the chart above on the value of Google results positioning, if you are in the number one spot, 32.5% of those searchers believe you are the right one for them.

-That is right, 32 out of every 100 people searching for dental services clicked on that number one spot.
+That’s right: 32.5 out of every 100 people searching for dental services clicked on that number one spot.
 So in our example, 65 of the 200 Margaritaville searchers chose the dentist at the top of the search results.

-Although we think SEO is cool in and of itself (we are geeks after all), we understand the reason people invest their precious time, money, and effort into search engine optimization and other digital marketing is because being found online WHEN people are searching for dental services will bring growth and revenue to your practice.
+Although we think SEO is cool in and of itself (we are geeks, after all), we understand the reason people invest their precious time, money, and effort into search engine optimization and other digital marketing is because being found online at the moment people are searching for dental services will bring growth and revenue to your practice.